-Proteomic Data and Bioinformatic Analysis.
-After LC-MS/MS acquisition, the raw files were qualitatively analyzed by Proteome Discoverer, version 2.4.0.305 (Thermo Scientific).
-The identification of proteins by Proteome Discoverer was performed against the UniProt Rat protein database (release 11-2019 with 8086 entries) using the built-in SEQUEST HT engine.
-The following parameters were used: 10 ppm and 0.25 Da were the tolerance values set for MS and MS/MS, respectively.
+Following LC-MS/MS acquisition, the raw files were qualitatively analyzed by Proteome Discoverer (PD), version 2.4.0.305 (Thermo Scientific, USA).
+The identification of proteins by PD was performed against the UniProt Rat protein database (release 11-2019 with 8086 entries) using the built-in SEQUEST HT engine.
+The following parameters were used: 10 ppm and 0.25 Da were tolerance values set for MS and MS/MS, respectively.
 Trypsin was used as the digesting enzyme, and two missed cleavages were allowed.
-The carbamidomethylation of cysteines was set as a fixed modification, whereas the oxidation of methionine and deamidation of asparagine and glutamine were set as variable modifications.
-The false discovery rate was set to less than 0.01, and a minimum length of six amino acids (one peptide per protein) was required for each peptide hit.
+The carbamidomethylation of cysteines was set as a fixed modification, while the oxidation of methionine and deamidation of asparagine and glutamine were set as variable modifications.
+The false discovery rate was set to less than 0.01 and a minimum length of six amino acids (one peptide per protein) was required for each peptide hit.

-After the identification of proteins, for better understanding of the role and importance of proteins, enrichment analysis was used to determine the corresponding biologic processes (BPs) by EnrichR (Chen et al., 2013).
-Eight different libraries were selected to explore biomedical annotations of drug targets, including gene ontology (GO), molecular function (MF), GO cellular component (CC), GO BP, DisGeNet (Piñero et al., 2017), HumanPhen (Köhler et al., 2019), Mouse Genome Informatics (MGI) (Eppig et al., 2017), PheWeb (Gagliano Taliun et al., 2020), and WikiPathways (Kutmon et al., 2016).
-We used EnrichR's combined scores and adjusted P values to sort annotations in descending fashion.
-Also, Post-translational modification Enrichment, Integration and Matching ANalysis (PEIMAN) software was used to determine possible enriched post-translational modifications (PTMs) in the list of protein targets (Nickchi et al., 2015).
+Following the identification of proteins, for better understanding of the role and importance of proteins, enrichment analysis was used to determine the corresponding biological processes by EnrichR (Chen et al., 2013).
+Eight different libraries were selected to explore biomedical annotations of drug targets, including gene ontology (GO), molecular function (MF), GO Cellular Component (CC), GO Biological Process (BP), DisGeNet (Piñero et al., 2016), HumanPhen (Köhler et al., 2019), Mouse Genome Informatics (MGI) (Eppig et al., 2017), PheWeb (Taliun et al., 2020) and WikiPathways (Kutmon et al., 2016).
+We used EnrichR's combined scores and adjusted p-values to sort annotations descendingly.
+Also, PEIMAN software was used to determine possible enriched post-translational modifications (PTM) in the list of protein targets (Nickchi et al., 2015).